 Can I miss a class?

-No, unfortunately to become certified you need to be at all class sessions.
+Unfortunately, to become certified, you must attend all class sessions.
 We practice skills many times, but they build upon each other.

 How long is my certification good for?